 Most designs start with some form of visual inspiration.
 We recommend putting those pieces of inspiration somewhere close by - perhaps on your canvas - when you're starting out.
 Use them for tracing, collections, visual reference, etc.

-There are two ways to import an image into Concepts:
+There are four ways to import an image into Concepts:

-Concepts supports images over 4k resolution, and with a paid upgrade you can import PDFs that maintains sharpness and scale.
+Concepts supports images over 4k resolution, and with a paid upgrade you can import PDFs that maintain sharpness and scale.

 We do not currently support vector imports of SVG or DXF, but they are in the works.
 Let us know if that’s important to you.